brandonleepiercy/portfolio-2022/README.md

 # My Portfolio (2022)

 This project was built with React.js and Node.js.
-The mail link is provided by an Express service I created, deployed on EB which sends the contact form data to my email via AWS SES.
+The mail link is provided by an Express service I created, deployed on EB, which sends the contact form data to my email via AWS SES.
 This service is not a public repository due to security concerns.

 ## Build Process